-Ask any HR professional and they’ll tell you how recruiting quality people and then developing them is much more a cost effective business model than constantly seeking the perfect match.
-When Tom Landry and Tex Schramm led the Dallas Cowboys, they rarely recruited players for a particular positions.
-They went looking for the best athlete […]
+Ask any HR professional and they’ll tell you how recruiting quality people and then developing them is much more a cost-effective business model than constantly seeking the perfect match.
+When Tom Landry and Tex Schramm led the Dallas Cowboys, they rarely recruited players for a particular position.
+They went looking for the best athlete they […]

 To really get to know a place and the people who live there, you have to actually go there.